How to prevent age-related macular degeneration?

 Age-related macular degeneration affects many people, but science shows it’s not inevitable.
 As we’ve covered, you have multiple ways to protect your central vision from this condition.

 Your lifestyle choices serve as the first defense against AMD.
-Quitting smoking, keeping healthy blood pressure, and managing weight reduce your risk by a lot.
+Quitting smoking, keeping healthy blood pressure, and managing weight significantly reduce risk.
 On top of that, regular exercise helps your eye health by improving blood flow and fighting inflammation.

 What you eat plays a vital role in preventing AMD.
 Dark leafy greens packed with lutein and zeaxanthin, plus omega-3 fatty acids from fish, protect your eyes.
-The Mediterranean diet gives you a complete approach to nutrition that cuts AMD risk by up to 41%.
+The Mediterranean diet provides a comprehensive approach to nutrition that may lower AMD risk by up to 41%.

 Supplements can help too, but they’re not for everyone.
 People with intermediate AMD should talk to their eye doctor about AREDS2 formulations.
-Those without AMD or in early stages might not need these supplements.
+Those without AMD or in early stages are generally not indicated for supplementation.

 Protecting your eyes from harm matters just as much.
 Good sunglasses that block all UV rays shield your eyes from harmful radiation.
 While research on digital device blue light shows mixed results, smart screen habits help keep your eyes comfortable.